Melipatamaa/Stickynote/README.md

 ## How do I install and run this project ?

 If you only want to run the project, you can download the project executable [on that link](https://drive.google.com/file/d/1TA5sFe7A86OtN9kfzm421x26UZ5aVNVR/view?usp=sharing).
+After extracting the files, you can run Stickynote Studio by double-clikcing on dist/main.exe.

 Few packages are needed to run Sticky.
 It includes Pygame, Pygame-GUI and OpenCV.
 To install these packages, do the following request in a prompt :